 Reader Rusty Cut wrote: "Chipotle will be a great addition, the food is phenomenal and fresh" and added "Was very disappointed Chipotle didn't open this week.
 I've been holding off going to the Springfield location because this was opening..I need my fix!"

-The eatery's opening, originally set for Wednesday, April 25, was delayed by a week due to technical glitches.
+The eatery's opening, originally set for Wednesday, April 25, was by a week due to technical glitches.

 Scotch Plains resident Wes Johannsen said he has been eagerly awaiting Chipotle's Westfield debut.